pdm-project/pdm/docs/docs/project.md

 - Built pdm_test-0.0.0-py3-none-any.whl
 ```

 The artifacts can then be uploaded to PyPI by [twine](https://pypi.org/project/twine).
+Available options can be found by
+typing `pdm build --help`.

 ## Show the current Python environment